aryanmishra108/sparse-attention-task/README.md

 This repo is my implementation for Task 1 of the Postman AI/ML recruitment task.

-The main idea is simple: start from a small, boring implementation of normal attention, make the masking rules explicit, and only then remove the unnecessary score computation.
-I kept the code fairly direct because the point of the task is to understand where the savings actually come from.

 ## What is included

 - Manual dense scaled dot-product attention (`attention/dense.py`)